Philadelphia Beer Bars Philly

 City Tap House rounds out its robust list with tribute to great Pilsners and the fuller flavors of Lagers & Bocks, brewed both locally and from Germany and the Czech Republic.

 In addition to the ever evolving list, look for upcoming special events featuring rarities, like Bells Hopslam and Pliny the Younger.
-Tap Takeovers occur though out the year highlighting incredible breweries, allowing guests to sip and savor multiple styles at the same time, in one place.
+Tap Takeovers occur though out the year highlighting incredible breweries, allowing guests to sip and savor multiple draft beer styles at the same time, in one place, with the best beer in Philadelphia.

 Check out our beer list at www.citytaphouse.com.
+The extensive selection makes us the best bar in Philadelphia for quality craft beers on tap.
 Our staff is more than happy to answer all questions and guide you to finding your favorite style of craft.

 Follow us on our Twitter @taphousephilly for inside information.
 Be sure to leave feedback!